Endor-Solutions-Architecture/delete_packages_gh_actions/README.md

 Step 3: Run the script

-*   **Dry Run (default behavior):** To see which test packages would be deleted without actually deleting them:
+*   **Dry Run (default behavior):** To see which GitHub Actions packages would be deleted without actually deleting them:
     ```bash
     python3 main.py
     ```
-    The script will list the test packages found and state that it's in dry-run mode.
+    The script will list the GitHub Actions packages found and state that it's in dry-run mode.

-*   **Actual Deletion:** To delete all identified test packages:
+*   **Actual Deletion:** To delete all identified GitHub Actions packages:
     ```bash
     python3 main.py --no-dry-run
     ```